BradleyCulley/bradleyculley.github.io/_posts/2024-06-16-living-forever-could-be-nice.md

 </p>

 <p>
 So, Hydras prove it's possible.
-I think it'll be quite nice.
+I think it would be nice.
 </p>

 <br/>